 He who desires, but acts not, breeds pestilence.

-Jex Blackmore is an interdisciplinary artist and activist as well as a national spokesperson for The Satanic Temple and director of the organization’s largest chapter located in Detroit, MI.
-Her work focuses on the relationship between moral religious rhetoric, sexuality and political policy.
+Jex Blackmore is best known for her radical, often controversial, performances in public spaces ranging from the steps of the state capitol to outside women’s health clinics.
+Her work, which is focused on the relationship between moral religious rhetoric, sexuality and political policy, takes aim at institutions of social and sexual oppression.
 She has been featured in numerous publications such as TIME magazine, Vanity Fair, Washington Post, NPR, Cosmopolitan, and Salon.
 In 2015, she organized the largest Satanic gathering in history to unveil The Satanic Temple’s Baphoment monument, which was featured on CNN’s This is Life with Lisa Ling.
 Her reproductive healthcare advocacy has ranged from disrupting anti-choice demonstrations using gallons of milk and writing about her personal abortion experience in the viral blog entitled, “Unmother”.

 The types of media prevalent during different points in history incentivize comparable forms of public spectacle and radical action.
 However, the culture of resistance often struggles to catch-up with innovations in digital technology, experimenting with forms of interaction for maximum impact with varying degrees of success.
 While the ways in which we communicate, listen, and organize both online and off, are rapidly changing the greatest innovators are often in marketing - not as .
 Social relationships are now objectified through digital commodities, communicative capitalism undermines traditional political strategies and all of this presents an opportunity for exploitation.
 From a practical standpoint, what are the relationships between technology, civic associations, and power?
 What are the limitations of emerging technological platforms, and what advantages do these deficiencies present?
 Delving into actions by The Satanic Temple and other political actors, Blackmore will explore the ways in which we can leverage, innovate, adapt and distort states of reality in the digital era as a means of subversion.